Policies & Procedures

 Outdoor makeup lessons will be offered on the next Saturday I have available, in their normally scheduled order, with the first lesson starting at 8:45 AM.
 Be sure to leave Saturdays open on your calendar during your session.

-If I am unable to offer a makeup, you will receive a refund for that lesson.
+If I am unable to offer a makeup for a cancelled lesson, you will receive a refund for that lesson.
 Not attending a makeup lesson constitutes forfeiture of that lesson.

 Payment/Refunds